ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 ![a](https://github.com/HaoliangYou/ese5190-2022-lab1-firefly/blob/main/4.3.gif)

 4.4 On the basis of the above experiments, for more creations, we can use the proximity, direction, etc. I use the direction monitoring function myself.
 The "keyboard" will output the detected direction.
 Based on the current ambient light intensity and the direction recognized by APDS 9960, the RP2040 outputs the corresponding light of different colors.
+In my imagination, this experiment can be applied to various fields such as detection and warning, information reminder and so on.

 Diagram of this system